TypeStrong/grunt-ts/README.md

 true | false (default)
 ````

 Set to true to pass `--noImplicitAny` to the compiler.
-Enables more strict type checking.
+Requires more strict type checking.
+If `noImplicitAny` is enabled, TypeScript will raise a type error whenever it is unable to infer the type of a variable.

 ````javascript
 grunt.initConfig({